AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 chart.getTimeline().periods().edit(true);
 ```

 Below, there are two samples, one with a [Project](Project_Chart) chart and another with a [Resource](Resource_Chart) chart.
-They show how enabling the Live Edit mode for different parts of the chart looks like:
+They show how enabling the Live Edit mode on different parts of the chart looks like:

 {sample :height 260}GANTT\_NEW\_Live\_Edit\_02{sample}